Skills

 - "I want to start a Wren project"

-Reference docs (skill points to these, never duplicates)
+Reference docs (the skill points to these, never duplicates)

 The primary skill for day-to-day querying.
 It guides the agent through a complete query lifecycle.